 Male crickets use their song to attract females for mating.
 If another male is around, they chirp even louder, and that’s reason enough to need cricket control.
 Then, when the female becomes interested, the music gets softer.
 After they mate successfully, the male chirps again for a while.
 Male crickets fight to defend their territory.
 Female crickets do not fight or sing, but instead, they poke their ovipositor into the soil to place their eggs.
 Crickets do come out after dusk, but you can see them occasionally during the daytime, too.

 For the most part, crickets are relatively harmless.
 They do not bite or sting, but females have a stinger to lay eggs in the soil.
 Also, they do not typically destroy property, except perhaps feeding on some types of cloth.
 Although many may come inside to live if they have an entry such as an open door, they rarely breed inside homes.
 Crickets do not harm your home, and they do not hurt you, your pets, or your children – at least not directly.

 However, the sound they make can be overwhelming at times.
 Then, after too many sleepless nights, you become exhausted, and your health suffers.
 Besides, who wants bugs inside their house?
 That can cause embarrassment when important guests come to visit.
 And you probably would feel disgusted if your young child picked one up and put it in their mouth.
 Also, they can serve as food for other pests that you do not want in your home.
 In the end, crickets might not do anything dangerous, but they create a nuisance, nonetheless.

 How to Get Rid of Crickets

-Eliminating crickets sometimes gets challenging, especially if a large number of them have invaded your home.
-For the best solution to cricket invasions, start with prevention.
+Eliminating crickets sometimes get challenging, especially if a large number of them have invaded your home.
+For the best solution to cricket control, start with prevention.
 After that, if they take up residence, you can try to get rid of them yourself or call a professional like OMNIS Pest Control.